 10 Reasons Service Providers Choose Scrutinizer

 Advanced threat detection: NetFlow and flow analysis techniques provide a unique perspective on network traffic that can't be found in traditional signature-based technologies such as UTMs, IPSs, and next-gen firewalls.
-For example, watching host traffic for odd communication ratios such as flow volumes to byte and packet counts can often lead to accurate detection of DDoS attacks.
-By comparing IP Addresses to host reputation databases, botnets can be detected which could be part of a larger Advanced Persistent Threat (APT) underway against the customer's environment.
+For example, watching host traffic for odd communication ratios (e.g. flow volumes to byte and packet counts) can often lead to accurate detection of DDoS attacks.
+By comparing IP Addresses to host reputation databases, you can detect botnets that could be part of a larger Advanced Persistent Threat (APT) underway against the customer's environment.
 Security-based flow analysis is a major differentiator for the MSSP that makes use of it.
-Here's a quick top 5 reasons NetFlow is valuable for network security.

-- Rapid access to incident details and forensics: Fast drill down abilities to identify the malware culprit is imperative.
+Rapid access to incident details and forensics: Fast drill-down ability to identify the malware culprit is imperative.
 Where is the ingress connection of a particular host?
 Where did the problem begin?
 Again, NetFlow can be the saving grace here.
-24x7x365 visibility into all network activity solve the problem of what was going on at the time of the attack.
+24/7/365 visibility into all network activity solves the problem of figuring out what was going on at the time of the attack.

 Flexible reporting: This separates the toys from the solutions.
 Advanced NetFlow collection technology can provide detailed reports on hosts, critical networks, incidents, and attackers.
-Omitting any element exported in NetFlow or IPFIX is quick way to shorten the list of NetFlow collector vendors you should consider.
+Determining who omits elements exported in NetFlow or IPFIX is quick way to shorten the list of NetFlow collector vendors you should consider.

-- Efficient firewall log collection: this bullet is something of a work in process but the firewall industry is slowly migrating syslog to NetFlow and IPFIX.
-Here's why.
+Efficient firewall log collection: this bullet is something of a work in process, but the firewall industry is slowly migrating syslog to NetFlow and IPFIX.

-- Ideal for a cloud-based MSSP: NetFlow and IPFIX are lightweight and can be transported anywhere.
-Across WANs, through VPNs, even from the customer's routers to the MSSP directly.
+Ideal for a cloud-based MSSP: NetFlow and IPFIX are lightweight and can be transported anywhere—across WANs, through VPNs, and even from the customer's routers directly to the MSSP.
 Unlike traditional packet capture technologies that require the MSSP to log into a device located at the customer premise, flows travel unidirectionally (like syslog or SNMP traps) and can be accessed locally at the MSSP.